lbehradl/MedGemma_fa/finetune/README.md

-This folder contains scripts for fine-tuning Google’s MedGemma language model to improve its performance on Persian medical question-answering tasks.
+This folder contains ipynb file for fine-tuning Google’s MedGemma language model to improve its performance on Persian medical question-answering tasks.

 ## Requirements